neutrons/data_workflow/docs/users/index.rst

 ==================

-The https://monitor.sns.gov is a portal for the users to monitor the status of data aquisition and reduction during experiments.
+The https://monitor.sns.gov is a portal for the users to monitor the status of data acquisition and reduction during experiments.
 Different views are described below, sorted by various access levels.